lainproliant/xeno/README.md

-# Xeno: The Python dependency injector from outer space.
+# `xeno`: The Python dependency injector from outer space.
 [![Build Status](https://travis-ci.org/lainproliant/xeno.svg?branch=master)](https://travis-ci.org/lainproliant/xeno)

-Xeno is a simple Python dependency injection framework.
+`xeno` at its core is a simple Python dependency injection framework.
 Use it when you need to manage complex inter-object dependencies in a clean way.
 For the merits of dependency injection and IOC, see https://en.wikipedia.org/wiki/Dependency_injection.

-Xeno should feel pretty familiar to users of Google Guice in Java, as it is somewhat similar, although it is less focused on type names and more on named resources and parameter injection.
+`xeno` should feel pretty familiar to users of Google Guice in Java, as it is somewhat similar, although it is less focused on type names and more on named resources and parameter injection.

+`xeno` also offers `xeno.build`, a build automation framework built atop the core dependency injection inspired by [Invoke](https://www.pyinvoke.org/).
+It is intended to come with batteries-included tools for making C/C++ projects, executing shell scripts, batching, and more.
+It is built on the concept of composable "recipes", which are generic instructions for building different types of filesystem targets.

 # Installation